Permafrost/Tundra/SERVICES.md

 * `$list` is the list of tokens that were found in the input string that were separated with an occurence of the given pattern.

 ---

-### tundra.string:squeeze

-Trims all leading and trailing whitespace from all string values, then converts empty strings to nulls, then removes all null values.

-#### Inputs:

-* `$string.input` is an `IData` document containing arbitrarily specified strings to be squeezed.
-  * `$value` is optional and specified as an input only for developer convenience when using this service for a single string value.
-  * `$value.list` is optional and specified as an input only for developer convenience when using this service for a list of string values.
-  * `$value.table` is optional and specified as an input only for developer convenience when using this service for a table of string values.

-#### Outputs:

-* `$string.output` is an `IData` document containing the resulting squeezed strings.
-  * `$value` is optional and specified as an output only for developer convenience when using this service for a single string value.
-  * `$value.list` is optional and specified as an output only for developer convenience when using this service for a list of string values.
-  * `$value.table` is optional and specified as an output only for developer convenience when using this service for a table of string values.

----